pyvisa/pyvisa/docs/migrating.rst

 string handling operations.
 The original PyVISA implementation wrapped these functions.
 But these operations are easily expressed in pure python and therefore were rarely used.

-PyVISA 1.5 keeps these functions for backwards compatibility but it will be removed in 1.6.
+PyVISA 1.5 keeps these functions for backwards compatibility but they are removed in 1.6.

 We suggest that you replace such functions by a pure python version.